the-birchmen/recipe-box/_posts/2021-03-22-eggroll-in-a-bowl.md

----
-layout: page
-title: "Eggroll in a Bowl"
-permalink: /eggrollbowl/
----

-# Egg Roll in a Bowl
+# Eggroll in a Bowl

 Egg rolls, but, you know, in a bowl.